scalasm/aws-k8s-spring-boot-archetype/README.md

 It leverages several tools that I find useful in my usual workflow:
 * [Skaffold](https://skaffold.dev/) (0.15.0 or better) + Kustomize (included in Kubectl 1.14.x or newer)
 * Maven 3.6.x + [Jib](https://github.com/GoogleContainerTools/jib) 2.6.x
+* A Kubernetes environment, either running locally on your machine like [Docker for Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows) or [Minikube](https://github.com/kubernetes/minikube) or remotely on some actual server machines (like AWS EKS).

-With this you will get a RESTful endpoint with Spring Boot Web and readiness/liveness check configured, nothing more but at least you can start tweaking things :)
+With this you will get a very basic RESTful endpoint with Spring Boot Web and Kubernetes readiness/liveness checks configured: nothing more but at least you can start tweaking things :)

-I find it useful when starting my services from scratch, maybe somebody else may find it useful too!
+I find it useful when starting my services from scratch without copying and pasting things around across projects.

-Note that this archetype have been creating from [Hello World project repository](https://github.com/scalasm/aws-k8s-hello-world): you may want to take a look at it for more info about the stack and tools that I've used.
+Note that this archetype has been created from [Hello World project repository](https://github.com/scalasm/aws-k8s-hello-world): you may want to take a look at it for more info about the stack and tools that I've used.

 # How to use

-1. Close this repository locally and launch the usual `mvn clean install`.
+1. Clone this repository locally and launch the usual `mvn clean install`, so that you may use it on your machine;
-2. Change directory to a place where you want to create your microservice and run something like ():
+2. In a terminal (or your IDE) run something like the following (of course, adapt the command line ;)):
 ```shell script
 mvn archetype:generate -DarchetypeGroupId=me.marioscalas.archetypes \
     -DarchetypeArtifactId=aws-k8s-spring-boot-archetype \